hsg4440/for_study_nptool/README.md

   and only uses standard calibration functions in detector physics libraries
 - _npcalibration_ requires configuration files.
 Examples of these configuration files can be found in npp E805 DoCalibration folder.
-- The motivation behind _npcalibration_ is to get standard calibration files that can be directly used by _npanalysis_ or _npreader_ and a .root file with some results of the calibration to check that it worked well.
+- The motivation behind _npcalibration_ is to get standard calibration file that can be directly used by _npanalysis_ or _npreader_.
+A root file is also created after calibration, it is recommended to write some histograms and fit functions used during the calibration in this file to check that everything worked as expected
 - Currently supported calibrations are MUST2 Silicon E and CsI E and Exogam E calibration.
 - Output calibration files can be found in a Calibration folder.
 This folder can be sourced in your project.config.